[I]t is the wine that leads me on,

 Combined with the hospitality for which Greeks are famous, as well as the savory local delicacies that can be found in each place, wine tourism around Greece might just be the perfect concept for your next yacht-charter expedition.

-The vineyards of the Ionian islands, stretching from sea-level to 800m of altitude, produce some of the best Greek grape varieties yielding exquisite wines from points of Protected Geographical Indication.
+The vineyards of the Ionian sea, stretching from sea-level to 800m of altitude, produce some of the best Greek grape varieties yielding exquisite wines from points of Protected Geographical Indication.

 Kefalonia is the main point of origin of the Robola white grape variety which despite its vulnerability to phylloxera, which requires barren and mountainous grounds, is highly productive.